-You may get an invite as a family member or close friend to a child’s baptism.
-It is one of those ceremonies that are sacred and have significant meaning.
-It would be courteous to bring along a special gift for the child.
+You may get a baptism invite as a family member or close friend to a child.
+Now that the parents have finished preparing for a new baby, they are now holding a baptism ceremony that is sacred and has significant meaning.
+It is courteous and appropriate to bring along a special gift for the child.

 1. Special Gifts

 You may not always be in a position to give a substantial amount of cash as a gift.
 However, you should not feel restricted because you do not have to spend a fortune to give a lovely present.
 The best idea to go with is to get a baptism gift that will last for a long time until the child is of age to appreciate it.

 The best baptism gifts can be stuffed animals, personalized books, jewelry, or a piggy bank.
 Your present should be unique, thoughtful, and useful to make it worthwhile.
 You can get an inexpensive present, or if you are particularly strapped for cash, you can come up with a DIY gift and customize it to suit the event.

 How close you are to the family of the soon to be christened baby may play a role in determining the kind of gift you give.
 As a godparent, you can give from $100 or above depending on your financial ability.
 If you are a close family member, you can offer $50 or more.
 Read here about the importance of family bonds and having a support network especially for growing families.

 As a friend, you can give $50 more or less than what the family members provide.
 However, the bottom line is always to give what you can afford.
 In as much as you want to follow etiquette rules, you should remember that your comfort also counts since you cannot forgo having your basic needs in the name of giving a present.

 When it comes to gifts, money goes a long way to pass as a perfect gift.
 During the christening, the baby is obviously too young to understand the value of money.
 The parents can decide to use the money to buy a gift they find appropriate for their child or save it for something like college.